Spider-Man: Reception and legacy

 In The Creation of Spider-Man, comic book writer-editor and historian Paul Kupperberg calls the character's superpowers "nothing too original"; what was original was that outside his secret identity, he was a "nerdy high school student".
 Going against typical superhero fare, Spider-Man included "heavy doses of soap-opera and elements of melodrama".
 Kupperberg feels that Lee and Ditko had created something new in the world of comics: "the flawed superhero with everyday problems".
 This idea spawned a comics revolution.
 The insecurity and anxieties in Marvel's early 1960s comic books, such as The Amazing Spider-Man, The Incredible Hulk, The Fantastic Four, and The X-Men ushered in a new type of superhero, very different from the certain and all-powerful superheroes before them, and changed the public's perception of them.
-Later stories also affected the entire genre of superhero comics.
-Historians of the genre have argued that the dark, pessimistic conclusion of the 1973 story "The Night Gwen Stacy Died" is partly responsible from the shift from the idealistic Silver Age of Comic Books to the more violent and troubled Bronze Age of Comic Books.
+Later stories also affected the genre of superhero comics.
+Historians of the genre have argued that the dark, pessimistic conclusion of the 1973 story "The Night Gwen Stacy Died" is partly responsible for the shift from the idealistic Silver Age of Comic Books to the more violent and troubled Bronze Age of Comic Books.

 Spider-Man has become one of the most recognizable fictional characters in the world, and has been used to sell toys, games, cereal, candy, soap, and many other products.
-After the comics depicted a real address in Forest Hills, Queens, New York, as May Parker's residence, its residents received many letters from children to the superhero.
+After the comics depicted a real address in Forest Hills, Queens, New York City, as May Parker's residence, its residents received many letters from children to the superhero.
 He has been used as the company mascot.
 When Marvel became the first comic book company to be listed on the New York Stock Exchange in 1991, The Wall Street Journal announced "Spider-Man is coming to Wall Street"; the event was in turn promoted with an actor in a Spider-Man costume accompanying Stan Lee to the Stock Exchange.
 Comics scholars Robert G. Weiner and Robert Moses Peaslee argue that Spider-Man is the clear flagship character of Marvel Comics and one of the best-known superheroes worldwide, only rivaled by Batman and Superman.
 They draw from research that indicates he is a globally recognizable character.
 They cite statistics that from 1966 to 2012 The Amazing Spider-Man sold an estimated 145-150 million copies.
-As of 2014, Spider-Man was the world's most profitable superhero.
-In 2014, global retail sales of licensed products related to Spider-Man reached approximately $1.3 billion.
+In 2014, Spider-Man was considered the world's most profitable superhero.
+Also in 2014, global retail sales of licensed products related to Spider-Man reached approximately $1.3 billion.
 Comparatively, this amount exceeds the global licensing revenue of Batman, Superman, and the Avengers combined.